 Différance

-Meaning is generated by the endlessly iterative interactions of these differences.
+According to Derrida, meaning is generated by the endlessly iterative interactions of differences.
 This is the so-called “play of différance”.
 Although reluctant to define the term precisely, Derrida suggests that his much-debated concept (qua non-concept) of différance is

 the systematic play of differences, of the traces of differences, of the spacing by means of which elements are related to each other.
 This spacing is the simultaneously active and passive… (1981, p.
 27).

-Différance is the generator but not the ground of meaning; meaning is always elusive (Derrida, 1982, 1988; Gasché, 1986; Cilliers, 1998 ch 3; Woermann, 2016 ch 3).
+Différance is the generator, but not the ground, of meaning; meaning is always elusive (Derrida, 1982, 1988; Gasché, 1986; Cilliers, 1998 ch 3; Woermann, 2016 ch 3).
 For Derrida, the meaning in some linguistic system cannot be codified into a linear and deterministic nomological structure.
 Meaning is never fully present to an epistemic inquirer.
 Différance endlessly plays in all semantic systems; it disrupts the closure of meaning and any knowledge that purports to rely on meaning.

 CCists draw inspiration from this radical semantics.
-Tanya De Villiers-Botha and Paul Cilliers state that
+Tanya De Villiers-Botha and Paul Cilliers, for instance, state that

 meaning is not static or final – it is always deferred.
 The process in which meaning is generated is suspended somewhere between active and passive.
 The sign is produced by the system, but at the same time the meaning that is generated for it through the process of différance reverberates through the system, influencing other signs (2010, p.
 31).